 The project was finally drawing to a conclusion, and within a couple of weeks I had all the tracks mixed, mastered and ready for release.

-The process of publishing, distributing and marketing the music is a whole new story that I'll post to my journal in due course, but in the meantime don't let me stop you from heading to the Store to buy a copy of Starship Oak so you can hear for yourself what a 4-track cassette recording sounds like.
+The process of publishing, distributing and marketing the music is a whole new story that I'll post to my journal in due course, but in the meantime don't let me stop you from heading to the Shop to buy a copy of Granbretan so you can hear for yourself what a 4-track cassette recording sounds like.